tanganke/fusion_bench/docs/modelpool/clip_vit.md

     Please note that some model merging paper results were obtained using [OpenCLIP models](https://github.com/mlfoundations/task_vectors), which may show discrepancies with the results presented here.
 In such cases, the results reported in the original papers should be considered authoritative.

-=== "Table: Mutli-task model merging methods using CLIP-ViT-B/32 models."
+=== "Table: Multi-task model merging methods using CLIP-ViT-B/32 models."

     | Method                                         | SUN397 | Cars | RESISC45 | EuroSAT | SVHN | GTSRB | MNIST | DTD  | Average |
     | ---------------------------------------------- | ------ | ---- | -------- | ------- | ---- | ----- | ----- | ---- | ------- |